tjhunt25/weather/README.md

 In regards to conversions (compassConverter & Fairenheight) I decided to use a function to do so as I thought it would be less taxing than making another request.

+Please ignore 'added lat and long too dependency in useState' it should have been useEffect*

 ## Assumptions
 I decided to keep the API key open, however, if this were production code I would have created a .ENV file for it too be hidden.